Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 Before you can begin to test content moderation or integrate it into your custom applications, you need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.

 ### Step 1.
+Whitelist your subscription ID

+1. Submit this form by filling your subscription ID to whitelist this feature to you: [Microsoft Forms](https://forms.office.com/r/izy7c2QgwC).
+2. The whitelist will take a few minutes to approve.
+After it does, go to next step.

+### Step 2.
 Create and subscribe to a Content Moderator resource

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. In the left pane, select **Create a resource**.
 3. In the search box, enter **Content Moderator**, and then press Enter.
 4. From the search results, select **Content Moderator**.
 5. Select **Create**.
-6. Enter a unique name for your resource, select a subscription, and select a location close to you.
+6. Enter a unique name for your resource, select the **whitelisted subscription**, and select the region **South Central US**.

+> ### 🚧NOTE:
+>
+> Currently Content Moderator service only support one region: **South Central US**.
+Please create an Azure subscription in this region accordingly.

-7. Select the pricing tier for this resource.
+1. Select the pricing tier for this resource.
-8. Create a new resource group.
+2. Create a new resource group.
-9. Select **Create**.
+3. Select **Create**.

 The resource will take a few minutes to deploy.
 After it does, go to the new resource.